hoodiecrow/ConsTcl/README.md

 __read-pair__ procedure

 `` read-pair `` is a helper procedure that does the heavy lifting in reading a pair structure.
 First it checks if the list is empty, returning `` #NIL `` in that case.
 Otherwise it reads the first element in the list and then repeatedly the rest of them.
 If it reads a Dot object, the following element to be read is the tail end of an improper list.
-When `` read-pair `` has reached the ending parenthesis or bracket, it conses up the elements starting from the last, and returns the head of the list.
+When `` read-pair `` has reached the ending parenthesis or bracket, it ``conses up'' the elements starting from the last, and returns the head of the list.
 Shares the variables `` c `` and `` unget `` with its caller.

 <table border=1><thead><tr><th colspan=2 align="left">read-pair (internal)</th></tr></thead><tr><td>char</td><td>the terminating paren or bracket</td></tr><tr><td><i>Returns:</i></td><td>a structure of pair expressions or end of file</td></tr></table>